 Electric or Gas Stove?

 When it comes to stoves, everything pretty much breaks down into two major categories.
 We have electric stoves, and we have gas stoves.
 Even if you don’t have a preference right now, it seems likely that you eventually will.
 Each type comes with a number of benefits.
-There are also a range of potential drawbacks that should be taken seriously, as well.
+There is also a range of potential drawbacks that should be taken seriously, as well.
 Both types are still pretty common in homes throughout Canada and beyond.

 Which one is the right one for you?
 We can break down the pros and cons of electric and gas stoves to help you determine which one you should get.
 Here’s what you should know: